An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Avenues for Future Research

 \subsection{Maximizing the power of the perplexity detector}

-Our analysis in Section~\ref{sec:IT} shows that the power of the perplexity detector is proportional to the difference in relative entropy $\Delta(\Palt, \Pglm; \Plm)$ of \eqref{eq:delta_def}.
-The information projection principle \cite{csiszar2003information,cover2006elements} may provide an interesting viewpoint on the maximization of this difference.
-Informally, suppose that we search for an ideal $\Plm$ within a set $\mathcal P$ of available models.
-Because GLMs are typically created to mimic human writing, we anticipate that our search space only includes models inferior to the candidate GLM in the sense that
+Our analysis in Section~\ref{sec:IT} shows that the power of the log-perplexity detector is proportional to the difference in relative entropy $\Delta(\Palt, \Pglm; \Plm)$ of \eqref{eq:delta_def}.
+The information projection principle \citep{csiszar2003information,cover2006elements} implies an interesting direction in searching for $\Plm$ that maximizes this difference.
+Informally, suppose that we search for a maximizer $\Plm^*$ within a convex set $\mathcal P$ of available LMs.
+We assume that